Living in Thailand with Kids: Real Costs & Family Life (2026)

 We had too little time and flexibility to take the trips we wanted.
 Like many people, this lifestyle just made us unhappy.
 We wanted more from life—more control and more freedom.
 So, we decided to become digital nomads.

-In October 2019, after about a year of preparation, we finally boarded a plane to Bangkok—a one-way ticket, of course.
-We were so scared, but at the same time, we knew, living in Thailand with kids was the right decision.
+In October 2019, after about a year of preparation, we finally boarded a plane to Bangkok—a one-way ticket.
+We were so scared.
+But at the same time, we knew that leaving the conventional lifestyle was the right decision.

 Little girl standing in the blue water of a beautiful tropical beach.

-Koh Phangan, January 2020: Lila’s childhood looks so much different now.
+Koh Phangan, January 2020: Lila’s childhood looked so much different from one day to the next.

 Why We Chose Thailand – Initial Expectations and Fears

-We were already familiar with Thailand from several vacations before (without children) and loved it.
-We knew that to start this new lifestyle, we needed a place we knew, that was easy to travel, safe, and affordable.
+We already knew Thailand from several child-free vacations and loved it.
+For starting this new lifestyle, we needed a place that felt familiar, easy to travel, safe, and affordable.

-And we had no idea how our daughter Lila would communicate.
-At least we had English; for her, there was no way to communicate.
+Plus, we had no idea how our daughter Lila would communicate.
+At least we spoke English.
+She didn’t.

 Arrival in Thailand – The First Day in Thailand as a Family

-I’ll never forget walking through Khao San Road with two-year-old Lila in our arms for the first time.
-Overwhelmed by the noise and sights, she immediately fell asleep.
+I’ll never forget walking down Khao San Road with two-year-old Lila in my arms.
+Overwhelmed by the noise and smells, she just fell asleep.

 Family of three sitting at the edge of a pool, living in thailand with kids